esi/esi-docs/docs/guides/map-data/index.md

   The center of the cluster lies near Zarzakh, labelled "Point of No Return" on the in-game map.
 (See the red dot on the cluster map below)

 * Relative to the center of a solarsystem. (used by planets, moons, stars, as well as other positions within a solarsystem such as killmails)
   The center of a solarsystem is it's star.
-Not every solarsystem has a star object, for abyssal deadspace systems with neither star nor planet, the origin is an arbitrary point.
+Not every solarsystem has a star object; for abyssal deadspace systems with neither star nor planet, the origin is an arbitrary point.
   Note: The star objects themselves do not have an explicit position in the SDE or ESI, as their position is always `[0.0, 0.0, 0.0]`.

 These coordinate systems have the same scale (1.0 = 1 meter), but different directions.